apache/jackrabbit-filevault/vault-doc/src/site/markdown/overview.md

 Jackrabbit FileVault introduces a JCR repository to filesystem mapping.
 The mapping is exposed by an API and used by several tools:

 * JackrabbitVaultPackaging that defines a package including the files, configuration and filter information that allows export/import packages of content.
-* Vault Command Line Interface aka `vlt` that provides a subversion like utility to work and develop with repository content.
+* Vault Command Line Interface aka `vlt` that provides a Subversion like utility to work and develop with repository content.

-The base of the Jackrabbit FileVault is the [VautFs](vaultfs.html) which provides the api for accessing repository through a filesystem like mapping.
+The base of the Jackrabbit FileVault is the [VaultFs](vaultfs.html) which provides the API for accessing a repository through a filesystem like mapping.

 ![Vault API](vault_api.png?raw=true)

 How it works
 ------------
 Jackrabbit FileVault works similar to subversion.
 Usually you checkout a local copy of the (partial) content of the repository and make modifications to it.
 Once you're finished you upload the modified stuff again.
-The content is mapped to a local filesystem structure using the JcrFs API.
-The mechanism works like subversion where you have a copy of the unmodified file and some information about the entries.
+The content is mapped to a local filesystem structure using the VaultFs API.
+The mechanism works like Subversion where you have a copy of the unmodified file and some information about the entries.

-Subversion & Vault living together
+SCM & FileVault living together
 ----------------------------------
-One of the goals of Jackrabbit FileVault is to provide the ability to store repository content in a SCM for example in subversion.
-One problem occurs that the _control files_ of vault are not to be checked into subversion since this could cause problem in concurrent development.
-Those files are kept in the `.vlt` directory which must be excluded from subversion.
+One of the goals of Jackrabbit FileVault is to provide the ability to store repository content in an SCM for example in Subversion.
+One problem occurs that the _control files_ of FileVault are not to be added to an SCM since this could cause problem in concurrent development.
+Those files are kept in the `.vlt` directory which must be excluded from being committed.

+### Subversion

 Using the `svn:ignore` property is not advisable because one can forget to define it.
 A better option is to use the `global-ignores` option in the subversion user configuration:

     ...
     ### Section for configuring miscellaneous Subversion options.